 In preparation for designing our program, we surveyed the local parents, students and teachers at our Club facility, school and community.
 The surveys overwhelmingly show a need that matches the services our program addresses.
 Our 21st CCLC program addresses academic deficits and gaps in community resources - there is no other youth development afterschool program nearby and accessible to the youth we serve.
-If this were to go away, Eatonville youth would be left completely without an afterschool program.
+If this were to go away, Pine Hills youth would be left without an afterschool program of this caliber.